 Flood Risk Management

-We are a flood-resistant port
+We are a water-secure port

 In order to ensure that the port area remains flood-resistant in the future, we are looking into possible flood risks and how we can prevent or manage this to an acceptable level.
 The programme aims to increase the awareness and sense of personal responsibility of users in the area.
 In considering various climate change scenarios, we are developing an adaptation strategy for coping with flood risk in collaboration with the Municipality of Rotterdam, other governmental organisations, companies and Deltalinqs.
 We are mapping out the probabilities and consequences of flooding, weighing up the risks and listing and selecting appropriate measures.